FlowFuse/website/src/blog/2024/11/why-point-to-point-connection-is-dead.md

 ---
-title: The Death of Point-to-Point: Why You Need a Unified Namespace"
+title: "The Death of Point-to-Point: Why You Need a Unified Namespace"
 subtitle: Traditional Point-to-Point Connection Model is Holding Back Manufacturing Innovation - Unified Namespace (UNS) Can Transform Factory Operations
 description: Learn why point-to-point connections are outdated in modern manufacturing and how a Unified Namespace (UNS) simplifies system integration, enhances data sharing, and improves scalability and security.
 date: 2024-11-25